 Leadership in enabling and industrial Technologies focusses on new opportunities in nanotechnologies, advanced materials, biotechnology, and advanced manufacturing and processing. (*)

-The first Work Programme for 2014-2015 will be implemented through research and innovation calls, which are expected to be launched on 11 December 2013.
+The first Work Programme for 2014-2015 will be implemented through research and innovation calls, which have been published on 11 December 2013.

-The final adopted Work Programme will be published on the Participant Portal.
-Only the final adopted Work Programme will have legal value.
+The final adopted Work Programme and the calls for proposals are published on the Participant Portal.

 (*) ICT and Space are also part of LEIT but are covered by separate Work Programmes.